Buying an RV is sort of like having a baby.

 Not surprisingly, a Class B motorhome doesn't typically have a lot of storage.

 Holding tanks tend to run smaller in these and many of them come with a camper cassette toilet, which doesn't hold much at all.

 PLUS you have to empty the container by hand.

 So... you will get pretty up close and personal with your, um, sewage

 c.
-Class C motorhome- These are the motorhomes you see with the bed over the cab.
+Class C motorhome- An RV C class is a motorhome you see with the camper beds over the cab.

 This allows for more people to stay overnight, making them good for large families.

 Gas mileage ranges right in between a Class A and a Class B (as a matter of fact, there is a Class B+ that offers a cab over design like a Class C, but on a smaller van chassis).